zacjones93/awesomecheatsheets/README.md

 ## How to contribute

 We are actively looking for contributors and maintainers, so you are more than welcome.
 Some core principles that we will follow so that this repo doesn't get too wild.

 - This repo hosts cheatsheets for egghead course only.
 - One cheatsheet per course.
 - One document for each lesson in the course.
   - Each lesson includes notes that follow the same structure of the lesson/transcript, additional rewrites, links to resources, and your personal take on the lesson.
 - If a course has already been covered, feel free to submit additions.
-But please don't remove anything (unless we messed up or misunderstood something, our you consider important adding additional resources).
+But please don't remove anything (unless we messed up or misunderstood something, or you consider important adding additional resources).

 That's all I've got!
 Again, really happy you are thinking about helping out, who knows, the person who you might be helping is yourself in future!